 This type of machine will appeal to someone who wants a simple, tasty cup of coffee with no unnecessary hassle.
 On the other hand, they are perhaps not so well adapted to those who enjoy making modern coffee shop-style espresso-based drinks like lattes and macchiatos at home.

-Top 5 Best Bunn coffee makers reviews of 2019
+The Best Bunn coffee maker reviews of 2019

 Here are our top five picks for Bunn coffee makers.

 1. BUNN CSB1B Speed Brew Select Coffee Maker